stenzek/duckstation/.github/ISSUE_TEMPLATE/bug_report.md

 Please read before creating a new issue:

 1. Make sure there is not already an open issue for this bug;
-2. All enhancements must be off;
+2. All enhancements must be off; (Including Cheats)
 3. All advanced options MUST be at their default values;
 4. Do not share save state files.
 Memory Cards are ok;
 5. Verify your dump as we can not assist with issues resulting from bad dumps;